School SEN Reports and Policies (SEND)

 - improving the delivery to disabled pupils of information which is readily accessible to pupils who are not disabled.

 Read the full guidance on What maintained schools must publish online

-Yes, if your setting is a Maintained School, Nursery School, Academy, Free School or College this requirement set out in the Special Educational Needs and Disability Regulations 2014 and in the SEND Code of Practice of 2015.
+Yes, if your setting is a Maintained Schools, Nursery Schools, Academies, Free Schools, Special Schools, Pupil Referral Units (PRU), and Colleges this requirement set out in the Special Educational Needs and Disability Regulations 2014 and in the SEND Code of Practice of 2015.

 SEN Information Reports should be published annually and updated when any changes occur during the year.
 They should be published on:

 Schools with a BFIS account can upload their SEN Information Reports directly to their school record on the BFIS website by logging in to their account.
 If you don’t have a record editor or are unsure, email FISdigital@buckinghamshire.gov.uk and we can advise you further.

 On the Buckinghamshire Local Offer, we ask that SEN Information Reports are uploaded as PDFs and are titled: Annual SEN Information Report followed by month and year of publication, followed by School Name.
 For example:

 Annual SEN Information Report September 2019: The Buckingham School